-- Your injection site shows signs of infection such as discharge or redness/swelling lasting more than the initial few days, or if you have a fever or feel unwell. - You experience unremitting severe pain, or new pain, weakness or altered sensation in a different place or limb from your symptoms prior to the injection.
+- Your injection site shows signs of infection such as discharge or redness/swelling lasting more than the initial few days or if you have a fever or feel unwell. - You experience unremitting severe pain, or new pain, weakness or altered sensation in a different place or limb from your symptoms prior to the injection.

-If you are unable to reach the Spinal Nurses or you have an urgent query outside of the hours the Spinal Nurses are available, contact your GP or local Out of Hours Service.
+If you are unable to reach the Spinal Team or your query is out of hours contact your GP or local Out of Hours Service.